Skip to content

 Resources:

-Expose a public GLib error domain that maps the C status categories directly.
-Vala sees the same domain as an errordomain:
+Expose one public GLib error domain that maps C status categories directly.
+Vala sees it as an errordomain:

 INVALID_ARGUMENT,